timdoherty/front-end-test-driven-development-v2/README.md

 ### TODO:
 - High level test cases written in plain english (BDD-style)
+- Introduction to the Enzyme test renderer for React
 - Write a search bar component using "Test Driven Component Development" (TDCD)
 - Repeat the TDD cycle from step 1